rust-lang/style-team/text/0000-customisability.md

 advantage in Rust than, say, C++.

 However, code style is an intensely subjective matter and many programmers feel strongly about it.
-Furthermore, the Rust community encourages diversity, individualism, and democracy as part of its culture, and tends not to accept dictated decisions.
-It is therefore likely that if Rustfmt only enforced a single style, it would be rejected by a significant proportion of the community.
+It is therefore likely that if Rustfmt only enforced a single style, the tool would be rejected by a significant proportion of the community.

-We believe there is more benefit in a large proportion of the community using Rustfmt in any configuration, than in a small proportion using it in a single configuration.
+The advantages of a single style are only realised if a critical mass of the community follow that style.
+We believe that we will not reach that critical mass.
+Therefore, it is better to allow customisation so that more projects will use rustfmt (in any configuration).

 We also believe that the best approach to encouraging use of the default style is to lead by example and exert cultural pressure, rather than enforcement by coercion.

 # Alternatives
 [alternatives]: #alternatives